 THE UPSIDES OF SEASON 3

 The Second Half: While none of the episodes this season are particularly bad, as the season progressed, it got better.
 It’s very satisfying when the boring filler scenes build to something fantastic.
 Especially with the wedding of Tyrion and Sansa and even that other wedding for those random new people you don’t care about.
-The plus sides of the King’s Landing storyline is the scenes with the Tyrell women.
+The plus side of the King’s Landing storyline is the scenes with the Tyrell women.
 I loved that Margaery got more screen time this season and the introduction of The Queen of Thorns, aka Lady Olenna, as she completely steals every scene and works perfectly with anyone she is paired off with.

-I have avoided it long enough, let’s talk about The Red Wedding: Game of Thrones just doesn’t think the Starks deserve any victory as Robb Stark’s downfall and eventual defeat is very tragic.
+I have avoided it long enough, let’s talk about The Red Wedding.
+Game of Thrones just doesn’t think the Starks deserve any victory as Robb Stark’s downfall and eventual defeat is very tragic.
 I never mentioned it last season but I actually prefer the change the show made from accidently knocking up a lowborn girl and getting married because of honour to getting married simply because he fell in love.
-Robb’s storyline in season 3 isn’t perfect as it also suffers from taking forever to get to the point.
+Robb’s storyline in Season 3 isn’t perfect as it also suffers from taking forever to get to the point.
 But when you finally get there it is very tragic to see it all come to this.

-Overall Thoughts: Season 3 is my least favourite season so far as there are too many slower episodes with some great moments in-between.
+Overall Thoughts: Season 3 is my least favourite season so far as there are too many slower episodes with some great moments in between.
 But once you get to Second Sons which features Tyrion and Sansa’s wedding that’s when things get more interesting.
 The final episode, Mhysa is when King’s Landing finally gets interesting as it’s all about the aftermath of the two weddings and it’s such a relief.
 This season is so frustrating to talk about as I think about all the great moments it had to offer while having to remind myself of all of the filler to get to those parts.
-It’s a 6 or 7/10.. it’s not okay nor good, so I’m splitting it.
-Until next time I have been The Blog Complainer Signing Out.
+It’s a 6 or 7/10.
+It’s not okay nor good, so I’m splitting it.
+Until next time I have been The Blog Complainer, signing out.